zemacedo99/Replication-Package/README.md

 For citation or acknowledgment, please refer to their contributions:

-*"We want to thank J. Eduardo Ferreira Ribeiro and J. Antonio Dantas Macedo for their substantial contributions in developing and providing this replication package."*
+*"We want to thank J. Eduardo Ferreira Ribeiro and J. Antonio Dantas Macedo for their substantial contributions in developing and providing this replication package builder."*

 Your support in crediting our work helps in promoting open and collaborative development.
 Thank you for respecting our contributions!